Geometry of exactness of moment-SOS relaxations for polynomial optimization: Solving POPs with the moment-SOS hierarchy

 where $\Sigma[\bx] \subset \R[\bx]$ is the convex cone of sums of squares (SOS) of polynomials of $\bx$ and $g_0(\bx):=1$.

+Since set $\sX$ is bounded, it is always possible to add a redundant ball constraint to its description.
+So the following assumption is without loss of generality. \begin{assumption} Let $R > 0$ be the radius of an Euclidean ball including $\sX$.
+It holds $R^2-\sum_{k=1}^n x^2_i \in \sQ(\bg)^r_2$ for all $r \in \N$. \end{assumption}

-\begin{remark} Note that if a polynomial equation enters the definition of $\sX$, i.e. $g_i(\bx) = 0$ instead of $g_i(\bx) \geq 0$ for some $i=1,\ldots,m$, then the corresponding weight $s_i \in \R[\bx]$ in the quadratic module $\sQ(\bg)^r_d$ is not constrained in sign, while satisfying $s_ig_i \in \R[\bx]_{2r}$.
-This is consistent with the fact that two inequalities of opposite signs are equivalent to an equation.
+\begin{remark} Note that if a polynomial equation enters the definition of $\sX$, i.e. $g_i(\bx) = 0$ instead of $g_i(\bx) \geq 0$ for some $i=1,\ldots,m$, then the corresponding weight $s_i \in \R[\bx]$ in the quadratic module $\sQ(\bg)^r_d$ is not constrained in sign, while satisfying $s_ig_i \in \R[\bx]_{2r}$. {Recalling the identity $s_i = ((s_i+1)/2)^2-((s_i-1)/2)^2$, every polynomial of $\R[\bx]$ can be written as the difference of two polynomials of $\Sigma[\bx]$.} This is consistent with the fact that two inequalities of opposite signs are equivalent to an equation.
 Without loss of generality, and for notational conciseness, in this note we use only inequalities. \end{remark}

 Note that by construction the quadratic modules are monotonically embedded for decreasing relaxation order:

 Contrary to $\sP(\sX)_d$, the truncated quadratic module $\sQ(\bg)^r_d$ is \emph{semidefinite representable}, i.e. it is the linear projection of a spectrahedron, itself defined as a linear section of the cone of positive semidefinite quadratic forms.
 Practically, this means that linear optimization in $\sQ(\bg)^r_d$ can be done efficiently with powerful interior-point algorithms.